smikhalevski/doubter/README.md

 // ⮕ Shape<'Mars' | 'Pluto' | 'Jupiter'>
 ```

-To deny a value from this enum you can use `deny`:
+To remove a value from this enum you can use [`deny`](https://smikhalevski.github.io/doubter/classes/Shape.html#deny):

 ```ts
 shape1.deny('Pluto');
 // ⮕ Shape<'Mars' | 'Jupiter'>
 ```

 Value denial works with any shape.
-For example, you can deny a number:
+For example, you can deny a specific number:

 ```ts
 const shape2 = d.number().deny(42);